trinodb/trino-go-client/README.md

   supports).
 If a query returns columns defined with a greater precision, values are trimmed to 9 decimal digits.
 Use `CAST` to reduce the returned precision, or convert the value to a string that then can be parsed manually.
+* `DATE`, `TIME` and `TIMESTAMP` without a time zone - returned as `time.Time` in the zone of the connection (see the `timezone` parameter), which is the zone the server used to produce them.
+Arrays of these types are scanned with `trino.NullSliceTime` and its 2D and 3D variants; set their `Location` field to the same zone, as they use `time.Local` by default.
 * `DECIMAL` and `NUMBER` (Trino 480+) - returned as string; use `sql.NullString` for nullable columns
 * `IPADDRESS` - returned as string